 Julie does not have a favorite Best Management Practice (BMP), she likes them all if they are installed correctly and doing their job.

 Sasha recently joined Summit SWCD, coming over after spending 8 years at Franklin SWCD.
-As a Stormwater Specialist, Sasha’s duties will include Stormwater Pollution Prevention Plan reviews and construction site inspections, municipal facility good housekeeping and pollution prevention inspections, and assisting the public with riparian setback.
+As a Stormwater Specialist, Sasha’s duties include Stormwater Pollution Prevention Plan reviews and construction site inspections, municipal facility good housekeeping and pollution prevention inspections, and assisting the public with riparian setback.
 Sasha Graduated from the University of Wisconsin with a BA in biology with a minor in GIS.
 He also holds an associate’s degree in ecology from Vanier College in Montreal, Canada.
 Previously, he has spent several years performing raptor research in remote locations.
 In his free time, he enjoys hanging out with his wife and 4 cats and sculpting, drawing or playing one of his 8 Ovation guitars.

 Sasha’s favorite BMPs are the ones that are installed and maintained properly.